MartynasPocius/Intro-to-AI-in-Robotics/Phase 1: Obstacle Avoidance Robot/Lesson04-Sensors-and-Actuators.md

 ### Exercise01
 **Tinkercad**
-- Replicate the circuit presented in the DC motor section and try to make a program that changes the motor speed according to the value you provided in the serial monitor.
+- Replicate the circuit presented in the DC motor section (this time change the ```motorSpeed``` pin to 9) and try to make a program that changes the motor speed according to the value you provided in the serial monitor.
+(Search for Arduino Serial documentation).
 - (**OPTIONAL**) This time, use Keypad 4x4 object for the motor speed control. (*You are not expected to know how Keypads can be connected and controlled with Arduino, so feel free to search for online circuit diagrams*).

 **Additional practice for people with physical components**